juicedata/juicefs/docs/en/benchmark/benchmark.md

 ## Basic benchmark

-JuiceFS provides a subcommand to run a few basic benchmarks to understand how it works in your environment:
+JuiceFS provides a subcommand `bench` to run a few basic benchmarks to evaluate how it works in your environment:

 ![JuiceFS Bench](../images/juicefs-bench.png)

 ## Throughput

-Performed a sequential read/write benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [fio](https://github.com/axboe/fio), here is the result:
+Performed a sequential read/write benchmarks on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [fio](https://github.com/axboe/fio).
+Here is the result:

 [![Sequential Read Write Benchmark](../images/sequential-read-write-benchmark.svg)](../images/sequential-read-write-benchmark.svg)

-It shows JuiceFS can provide 10X more throughput than the other two, read [more details](fio.md).
+It shows JuiceFS can provide 10X more throughput than the other two.
+Read [more details](fio.md).

 ## Metadata IOPS

-Performed a simple mdtest benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [mdtest](https://github.com/hpc/ior), here is the result:
+Performed a simple [mdtest](https://github.com/hpc/ior) benchmark on JuiceFS, [EFS](https://aws.amazon.com/efs) and [S3FS](https://github.com/s3fs-fuse/s3fs-fuse) by [mdtest](https://github.com/hpc/ior).
+Here is the result:

 [![Metadata Benchmark](../images/metadata-benchmark.svg)](../images/metadata-benchmark.svg)

-It shows JuiceFS can provide significantly more metadata IOPS than the other two, read [more details](mdtest.md).
+It shows JuiceFS can provide significantly more metadata IOPS than the other two.
+Read [more details](mdtest.md).

 ## Analyze performance